 Facebook Ads Guide Conclusion:

-By now, you should know how to set up your advertising campaign.
 Also, You can research audiences, choose your campaign settings, and design your ads.

 You should also be comfortable with analyzing your campaign performance by reviewing different performance metrics.
 For example, click-through rates, cost per click, and breakdowns, which will lead to much better advertising decisions.